hirargb/CodeBee/README.md

 # CodeBee
-One stop solution platform for users across different coding communities.
+###One stop solution platform for users across different coding communities.
+=
+1. List of supported communities